jarun/buku/README.md

 4. **Add** a bookmark **without a title** (works for update too):

         $ buku -a https://ddg.gg search engine, privacy -t
+5. **Edit and update** a bookmark from editor:

+        $ buku -w 15012014
+This will open the existing bookmark's details in the editor for modifications.
+Environment variable `EDITOR` must be set.
-5. **Update** existing bookmark at index 15012014 with new URL, tags and comments, fetch title from the web:
+6. **Update** existing bookmark at index 15012014 with new URL, tags and comments, fetch title from the web:

         $ buku -u 15012014 --url http://ddg.gg/ --tag web search, utilities -c Private search engine
-6. **Fetch and update only title** for bookmark at 15012014:
+7. **Fetch and update only title** for bookmark at 15012014:

         $ buku -u 15012014
-7. **Update only comment** for bookmark at 15012014:
+8. **Update only comment** for bookmark at 15012014:

         $ buku -u 15012014 -c this is a new comment Applies to --url, --title and --tag too.
-8. **Edit and update** a bookmark from editor:

-        $ buku -w -u 15012014
-This will open the existing bookmark's details in the editor for modifications.
 9. **Export** bookmarks tagged `tag 1` or `tag 2` to HTML and markdown:

         $ buku -e bookmarks.html --tag tag 1, tag 2